-Phenix City Premises Liability Attorney
+Phenix City Premises Liability Lawyer

 If you were injured while on someone else’s property, you are likely wondering whether you may have a claim against the individual or business that is responsible for the property.
 If the responsible party failed to keep the property reasonably safe, you may have what’s known as a premises liability claim.